The Animal Empire – you are not invited

 - If we on one hand resist the image, we will make the conflict worse and probably cause more hate crimes.
 If we on the other hand accept the image it seems that we let people treat us like vermin.
 So we try to do both.

-After each performance we have a panel of artists, politicians, advisors and researchers discussing the theme:
+After each performance we had a panel of artists, politicians, advisors and researchers discussing the theme.
+Associate Professor Karen Arnfred Vedel and Soundartist Eduardo Abrantes has helped us with questions for the panels:

 June 22nd 2019 at 8pm: